kinac101/aclpmserv/README.md

 Output for both of these features is written to an automatically generated `output.json` file.

-Want to know more about KiN? [kinac.ml](http://www.kinac.ml) for more information.
+Want to know more about KiN?
+See [kinac.ml](http://www.kinac.ml) for more information.
 We are recruiting.